 This panel session involved James Lyne, Head of R&D at SANS Institute, Ed Skoudis, Instructor at SANS, and Johannes Ullrich, Dean of Research at SANS Technology Institute.

-The topic was about the five most dangerous new attack techniques, and the discussion focused on the current threats and what’s coming up next.
+The topic covered the five most dangerous new attack techniques, and the discussion focused on the current threats and what’s coming up next.

 According to Johannes Ullrich, we can feel safer by following these tips: